python-cffi/cffi/doc/source/goals.rst

   Python, unlike `Weave`_.
 This is about calling existing C libraries from Python.

+* There is no C++ support.
+Sometimes, it is reasonable to write a C wrapper around the C++ code and then call this C API with CFFI.
+  Otherwise, look at other projects.
+I would recommend cppyy_, which has got some similarities (and also works efficiently on both CPython and PyPy).

 .. _`LuaJIT's FFI`: http://luajit.org/ext_ffi.html
 .. _`Cython`: http://www.cython.org
 .. _`SWIG`: http://www.swig.org/